ReadAlongs/Studio-Web/packages/web-component/readme.md

 ## XML customizations

-You can add classes to the xml tags in the text XML file.
-When coupled with the custom css, it will produce most of the visual effect you want in your read along. e.g. ` <s class="sentence__translation ">`
+You can add classes to the xml tags in the `.readalong` XML file.
+When coupled with the custom css, it will produce most of the visual effect you want in your read along.
+E.g. `<s class="sentence__translation">`

 ### Built-in translation class